Gimpneek/odoo_mocks/README.md

-# odoo_mocks
+# Using Patching For Faster Odoo Tests
-Example Odoo module to show off how to mock Odoo registries (http://colinwren.is/patching-out-registries-in-odoo-tests.html)
+Example Odoo module to show off how to patch Odoo registries (http://colinwren.is/patching-out-registries-in-odoo-tests.html)

 ## Test Times
 Run One: